The cottage is well placed to visit many of the areas best beaches, much loved coastal towns and stately homes.

 To look at the village now its difficult to believe that Wiveton was once a considerable port handling sea-going ships of up to 130 tons in size.
 It ceased to be a thriving port in 1637 when landowner Sir Henry Calthorpe dammed the River Glaven in Blakeney marshes.
 This cut off the Glaven through both Wiveton and Cley from the scouring action of the tide in the estuary.
 The channels silted up to give us what we have today.Wiveton Hall, on the north side of the coast road, faces Cley across the marsh.
 Built in 1653 of knapped flint and brick in a Jacobean style.
 A popular farmshop and cafe here can be reached on foot from Blakeney, providing a great circular walk.

-For those who have watched the BBC’s Normal For Norfolk, then you will be pleased to hear that Desmon’s Wiverton Hall is only 7 miles from the Cottage.
+For those who have watched the BBC’s Normal For Norfolk, then you will be pleased to hear that Desmond’s Wiverton Hall is only 7 miles from the Cottage.
 Situated on the North Norfolk coast between Blakeney and Cley-next-the-Sea, Wiveton Hall is a dreamy, flint-faced, Dutch-gabled, Jacobean manor house built in the 17th century.
 Its unique atmosphere, combined with the fabulous fresh food on offer in the café, make it one of North Norfolk’s favourite venues.
 There’s a vibrant café, a pick-your-own fruit farm, a wonderful shop, regular events, art exhibitions and beautiful gardens.
+Desmond offers guided tours during the Summer season.

 Glandford, home of the stunning 18th Century Country House Bayfield Hall, is a pretty little Hamlet sitting in between the larger villages of Wiveton and Letheringsett.